 Renting your house means allowing perfect strangers on your rightful property.
 And in many cases, it means actually sharing your house with one or more people you’ve never met before.

 Since this is usually the case when you rent your home to others, here’re some important things to consider.

-- Profile of Your Tenant: This means finding out whom you would like to rent your house.
-It could be seniors, working women or men, couples, students or even travelers.
+- Profile of Your Tenant: This means finding out to whom you would like to rent your house.
+It could be seniors, working women or men, couples, students or even travellers.

 - Location of Your House: Let’s be realistic.
 You might own a fabulous mansion somewhere.
 But if the location is far away from a city or business district, you can’t really charge very high.

 - Women or Men?
 Whom would you feel safer with is the main question you need to ask here.
 Often, women prefer renting their homes to other women.
 There’re no hard and fast rules about this.
 Therefore, you’ll have to decide who would pay the highest rent and why.